Cloud vs. On-Premise MFT: Making an Informed Strategic Decision

 Hybrid Approaches

 Many organizations are implementing hybrid approaches that combine elements of both models.
 For example, an organization might maintain sensitive file transfers on-premise while using cloud services for less sensitive, high-volume transfers with external partners.
-Gartner’s 2024 hybrid cloud research found that 64% of enterprises with MFT solutions now employ some form of hybrid deployment model.

 Key Comparison Factors